oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 npx prisma init
 ```

 This command will add a new folder named `prisma` to your application.
-This also adds a file called `.env` to your project with some default configuration.
+It also adds a file called `.env` to your project with some default configuration.
 Replace the contents of that file with the code below.

 ```bash
 # Environment variables declared in this file are automatically made available to Prisma.